jjdavis/wordfreq/README.md

 ````

 The keys in the associative array are not ordered, so the script runs
-the output from the `awk` command through the sort utility.
+the output from the `awk` command through the `sort` utility.

 ## The Dockerfile

-The Dockerfile just adds awk to the Alpine image and copies the script
+The Dockerfile just adds `awk` to the Alpine Linux image and copies
-to the container.
+the script to the container.

 ````
 FROM alpine